risinger7/Snappy-bird/README.md

-# Snappy bird
+# Snappy block

-A flappy bird style game created in React-native.
+A flappy bird style game created in React-native using the Matter.js library and engine.